UQdeco3500/FifthSense/README.md

 Requirements:

-HighEnd PC (MacBook(Ensure that AndroidStudio and IntelliJ is installed) or Windows laptop(Ensure that AndroidStudio and IntelliJ and Windows Subsystem for Linux is installed)).
+HighEnd PC with atleast 16GB RAM (MacBook(Ensure that AndroidStudio and IntelliJ is installed) or Windows laptop(Ensure that AndroidStudio and IntelliJ is installed and GitBash is present)).

 Android phone(API 30+, Android version 6+)